 Don't overprice your rent property

-Our years of rental property management experience has consistently shown us that testing the waters with a high price is bad idea.
+Our 30 plus years of property management experience has consistently shown us that testing the waters with a high price is bad idea.
 It is better to slightly under price a property and rent it more quickly than to try and maximize the rental income but have it take longer to rent.

 Example #1: Your goal is to maximize your rental income.
 You know you can get $1500/month for rent.
 The property is rented in 60 days.